opentable/octopress/source/_posts/2014-04-14-look-ma-no-unit-tests.markdown

 ## Tests, tests, tests, duplication.
 Up to this point, we had operated in a near-vacuum.
 That was fine, we had been working quickly to implement a sub-set of an existing and well-used API, so we knew which were the most important features that needed porting.
 We continued, largely happy with our creation, for some time.

-_Then, gazing from the receding tide of the third trimester were the hungry eyes of the Second Menace.
+_Then, gazing up from the receding tide of the third trimester were the hungry eyes of the Second Menace.
 Our users were upon us!_

 Our early adopters were great, giving us a lot of helpful feedback and helping us shape the API into a genuinely usable v1.
 However, responding to this change required a greater degree of flexibility in the code than we had required up to this point.
 Our triple-chocolate-crunch of pithy tests was starting to really slow us down, and rot our teeth.
 The main reason for this: duplication.

 We had tried from the start to avoid any duplication in our tests, but this was all but impossible to achieve.
-You just can't test an API call end-to-end in an acceptance-test style, without inadvertently testing all of the underlying logic in that test.
+You just can't test an API call end-to-end in an acceptance-test style, without inadvertently testing all of the underlying logic for that call.
+Code which was already covered by unit tests, and often integration tests as well.
 Therefore each move we made came with the burden of updating multiple tests.
 Often materially very similar tests, but written to test a different layer of the same cake.
 We were between an immovable monolith a very heavy boulder, and had a hoarde of features we still wanted to smash, freely bounding over the mountain tops, and out of reach.

 It was time to cut ourselves free.

 ## Ripping off the plaster
 The idea that we might not need all these layers of tests was first mooted by fellow OpenTable engineer Arnold Zokas.
 My initial reaction was one of slight incredulity.
 Delete all those tests that we've so carefully caressed and cajoled into a thing of beauty?!
 Strip off the armour?!
 I wasn't immediately convinced.
 However, the pain of implementing new features was starting to burn, so I was interested.

+> I wasn't immediately convinced.

 We talked about it&mdash;what was necessary about the unit tests?
 What was their real worth?
 We had to test many of those things from the outside-in anyway, with the acceptance tests, so why test them twice?
 The logic started to stack up.
 I was convinced this was the right thing to do.